Retinitis Pigmentosa

 Retinitis pigmentosa occurs in about 1 of every 4,000 people in the United States.
 When the trait is dominant, it is more likely to show up when people are in their 40s.
 When the trait is recessive, it tends to first appear when people are in their 20s.**

 Currently there is no cure for retinitis pigmentosa.
-But several companies are developing retinal implants and other innovative treatments that are showing promise in providing or preserving some degree of usable sight for people affected by RP.
+But several companies are developing retinal implants (sometimes called bionic eyes) and other innovative treatments that are showing promise in providing or preserving some degree of usable sight for people affected by RP.

 Certain experimental devices and treatments are available in the United States only if you are enrolled in an FDA clinical trial.

 Argus II Retinal Prosthesis System.
-Second Sight Medical Products (Sylmar, Calif.) is developing the Argus II Retinal Prosthesis System for patients blinded by retinitis pigmentosa and other degenerative retinal diseases (see video).
+Second Sight Medical Products has developed the Argus II Retinal Prosthesis System for patients blinded by retinitis pigmentosa and other degenerative retinal diseases.

 The implant uses this information to stimulate remaining healthy cells in the retina, and visual information is thereby transmitted by the optic nerve to the brain, where it is perceived as patterns of light.
 The patient learns to interpret these patterns so he or she can distinguish the outlines of objects.

-The Argus II Retinal Prosthesis System received CE Mark approval in February 2011 and is expected to be available in Europe later this year.
-The cost of the system is approximately $100,000, though it's possible medical insurance might cover the cost of the device and the implant surgery.
+The Argus II Retinal Prosthesis System received FDA approval in February 2013 for use in people with late-stage retinitis pigmentosa.
+The cost of the system is approximately $150,000, though it's possible medical insurance might cover some of the costs associated with the device and the implant surgery.

 Electrical Stimulation Therapy.
 For patients with early and intermediate-stage RP, electrical stimulation therapy (EST) of the eye may help preserve vision that otherwise would be lost to the disease, according to representatives of Okuvision, a German medical device company founded by Retina Implant AG, at the 2011 ARVO meeting.